- General Admissions Questions

 Q. When are admissions decisions announced?

-- Offers of admission will be made in late February.
-Admitted applicants will be invited to attend our PhD Recruitment Weekend to be held in mid-March.
+- Offers of admission will be made in mid February.
+Finalists will be invited to attend our Virtual PhD Visit Weekend in early February.

 Q: What financial support do admitted students receive?

 - Political Science offers generous financial aid to its PhD students.
 All admitted students are offered five years of a graduate stipend and tuition fellowship so long as they make satisfactory progress toward the degree.
 Students also have opportunities to secure generous funding for annual conference travel, field research, specialized training, and professional development as well as support from various research institutes on campus.
 In addition, each year a number of our admitted students are awarded one of the Graduate School’s Select Fellowships, which recognize outstanding academic performance and exceptional promise in graduate studies.